Feminism Unmodified

 Feminism Unmodified: Discourses on Life and Law is a 1987 book by feminist legal scholar Catharine A. MacKinnon.
 The book is a collection of essays by MacKinnon delivered during the 1980s, in which she makes a radical feminist critique of pornography and liberal feminism.

+Contents

+Apart from the introduction ("The Art of the Impossible") and afterword, the text is divided into three sections, each with five or six subsections: